hobborg/dtControl/web/_pages/tacas2021.md

 TODO:
-Complete table about scripts, using the new dtControl for FTF fix; for dt-cps-all, only run the additional case studies.
+Complete the table about scripts (at least the subset ones).
 Verify that the prism thing in frontend is working, actually recreate screenshot.
-Write scripts to read the results.
+Write scripts to read the results (read script draft included in results folder, can be simpler, as it just has to find minimum); alternatively, just tell people to look at html and find the minimum node number among those with BDD/dtcontrol1/dtcontrol2 in their name.
-Fix layout issues (code being displayed nicely, links, etc.)
+Fix layout issues of the webpage (code being displayed nicely, links, etc.)
-We wanted to ahve a look at the documentation.
+We wanted to have a look at the documentation.
+Submit to easychar: Do we have to export the readme?
+I.e. this webpage?

 == For reference: If installation doesn't work, this might help == First install pip3 (I think it is actually there).
 Go to the packages folder of our zip, then run